-The client with a pending foreclosure sale called and canceled an initial consultation with me last week.
+The caller with a pending foreclosure sale called and canceled an initial consultation with me last week.
 He wanted to “think about it” before coming in.
-If I had been the one taking the call, I would have gone ballistic.
-(Can we still say that after the Tucson shootings?).

 Money issues come with so much emotional baggage.
-My pitch to clients is to look at their financial options as purely a business issuee.
+My pitch to clients is to look at their financial options as purely a business issue.

 - can you repay this debt